franciellevargas/OPCovidBR/Readme.md

 </div>

 </br>
 <p align="justify"> We also provide machine learning-based classifiers for fine-grained opinion and polarity classification tasks using OPcovid-BR dataset.
-For polarity classification, we tested a cross-domain strategy in order to measure the performance of the classifiers among different domains.
+For polarity classification, we tested a cross-domain strategy to measure the performance of the classifiers among different domains.
 For fine-grained opinion identification, we created a taxonomy of aspects and employed them in conjunction with machine learning methods.
 Based on the obtained results, we found that the cross-domain method improved the results for polarity classification task.
 However, the use of a domain taxonomy presented competitive results for fine-grained opinion identification in Portuguese. </p>

 <br>
 <h2 align="left"> CITING </h2>
 <p align="justify"> Vargas, F., Dos Santos, R.S.S., Rocha, P.R.
 (2020). <b>Identifying Fine-Grained Opinion and Classifying Polarity on Coronavirus Pandemic</b>.
 Proceedings of the 9th Brazilian Conference on Intelligent Systems Intelligent Systems (BRACIS 2020). pp 511–520.
 Held Online.
-Brazilian Computing Society.
+Brazilian Computing Society (SBC) <https://dl.acm.org/doi/abs/10.1007/978-3-030-61377-8_35>.
 </p>

 </br>